ajv-validator/ajv/README.md

 - _keyword_: validation keyword.
 - _dataPath_: the path to the part of the data that was validated.
 By default `dataPath` uses JavaScript property access notation (e.g., `".prop[1].subProp"`).
 When the option `jsonPointers` is true (see [Options](#options)) `dataPath` will be set using JSON pointer standard (e.g., `"/prop/1/subProp"`).
 - _schemaPath_: the path (JSON-pointer as a URI fragment) to the schema of the keyword that failed validation.
-- _params_: the object with the additional information about error that can be used to create custom error messages (e.g., using [ajv-i18n](https://github.com/ajv-validator/ajv-i18n) package).
+- _params_: the object with the additional information about error that can be used to generate error messages (e.g., using [ajv-i18n](https://github.com/ajv-validator/ajv-i18n) package).
 See below for parameters set by all keywords.
 - _message_: the standard error message (can be excluded with option `messages` set to false).
 - _schema_: the schema of the keyword (added with `verbose` option).
 - _parentSchema_: the schema containing the keyword (added with `verbose` option)